rajikaimal/dotfiles/README.md

 # vimrc

-:rocket: Minimal and messy .vimrc file for JavaScript and Python setup
+:rocket: Minimal and messy .vimrc file for JavaScript, Python and Rust setup